About the Journal

 - Must hold no conflict of interest with regard to the articles they consider for publication.
-If an Editor feels that there is likely to be a perception of a conflict of interest in relation to their handling of a submission, the selection of reviewers and all decisions on the paper shall be made by the Editor-in-Chief and/or Deputy Editor.
+If an Editorial Board Member feels that there is likely to be a perception of a conflict of interest in relation to their handling of a submission, the selection of reviewers and all decisions on the paper shall be made by the Editor-in-Chief and/or Deputy Editor.

 - Will evaluate manuscripts for their intellectual content free from any racial, gender, sexual, religious, ethnic, or political bias.

 - Must not use unpublished materials disclosed in submitted manuscripts without the express written consent of the Authors.

 - Will keep the information and ideas presented in submitted manuscripts confidential and will not use them for personal gain.

 - Shall take all reasonable measures to ensure that the reviewers remain anonymous to the Authors before, during and after the evaluation process.